afoat/Projects/Libraries/Foat/Puzzles/README.md

+﻿This is one part of a larger project.
+Please head here to see the entire solution. https://github.com/afoat/Projects

-﻿This library contains code that allows us to manipulate and solve a Rubik's Cube.
+This library contains code that allows us to manipulate and solve a Rubik's Cube.
 The solution I've developed finds the shortest possible solution to any randomized Rubik's Cube.
 For more information about my solution please check out Richard E. Korf's paper here - https://www.cs.princeton.edu/courses/archive/fall06/cos402/papers/korfrubik.pdf

 A Rubik's Cube consists of 26 visible "cubies".
 There are 8 corner cubies that have 3 visible colours each, 12 edge cubies that have 2 colours each, and 6 center cubies that never move so we can ignore them.
 Instead of rotating an assembled cube you can simulate the twists and turns of a real cube by taking the cube apart and lining up all 20 cubies on a table and twisting and turning them individuallly instead.
 Doing this makes it easier for us to examine each individual cubie at any time.